Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Experiments

 We follow the implementation details of the original methods for method-specific parameters.
 For instance, we use a confidence cut-off value of 0.95 for FixMatch, a moving average weight of 0.999 for Mean-teacher, and a temperature value of 0.5 for methods that utilize sharpening distribution.
 For training, we use $2^{20}$ iterations with a batch size of 64 and SGD optimizer with a learning rate of 0.03, a momentum of 0.9, and a cosine learning rate decay scheduler.

-In many recent semi-supervised methods, data augmentations, particularly hard augmentations, are proven to be an essential component.
+In many recent semi-supervised methods, data augmentations are proven to be an essential component.
+In this context, a hard augmentation refers to a sequence of augmentations applied to a sample that results in an augmented sample that is visually distinguishable from the original input.
+In contrast, weak augmentation refers to a single or very low number of augmentations ($\leq$ 2) applied to an input sample which does not change the sample drastically.
 Among the various hard augmentation modules mentioned in the literature, RandAugment \cite{randaugment} is the most commonly used one.
-This technique involves defining a set of augmentations that can be applied to an image, such as random crops, flips, and colour changes.
+This technique involves defining a sequence (up to 14) of augmentations that can be applied to an image, such as random crops, flips, and colour distortion.
 Then, a random subset of these augmentations is selected and applied to the image.
 We provide some examples of the augmentations used in RandAugment in Figure \ref{fig:aug}.